GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/data-model.md

 ## Model

 GreptimeDB uses the time-series table to guide the organization, compression, and expiration management of data.
-The data model is mainly based on the table model in relational databases while considering the characteristics of Metrics & Events data.
+The data model is mainly based on the table model in relational databases while considering the characteristics of metrics & events data.

 All data in GreptimeDB is organized into tables with names.
 Each data item in a table consists of three types of columns: `Tag`, `Timestamp`, and `Field`.